Performance Analysis of Single-Antenna Fluid Antenna Systems via Extreme Value Theory

 \subsubsection{The accuracy of the fitted Gumbel distribution}

 The results in Fig.~\ref{fig:cdf-gumbel} are provided for the CDFs of ${{{\left| {{h_{{\rm{FAS}}}}} \right|}}}$ obtained from 1) the Monte-Carlo simulations\footnote{ It is worth noting that even under ideal channel models, ML estimators can exhibit increased variance in the ultra-low outage regime when the number of available samples is limited.
 Hence, we generate a number of channel samples that is several orders of magnitude larger than the inverse of the target OP.
 To accurately characterize OPs on the order of ${10^{ - 5}}$, we employ up to $10^8$ Monte-Carlo samples to ensure a sufficient number of tail realizations and to reduce estimator variance.} marked as ``Sim", where the channel samples of $\left| {{h_{{\rm{FAS}}}}} \right|$ are generated according to the fully correlated Rayleigh fading channel model described in Section \ref{ssec:model}; 2) the fitted Gumbel distribution with the parameters calculated by \eqref{21A} and \eqref{22A} marked as ``Gumbel", 3) the Gumbel distribution with the parameters computed by \eqref{112A} for i.i.d.~RV sequence, marked as ``Gumbel\_EQ".
-In each subfigures, given $N$, the variation of $W$ determines the ports deployment density, which reflects the dependance structure among channels.
+In each subfigure, given $N$, the variation of $W$ determines the port deployment density, which reflects the dependence structure among channels.
 The black boxes in Fig. 2 indicate that the values in this region are shown in logarithmic scale in the small figures on the right.